sujalvk888/Docscope-AI/README.md

 # 🔑 Environment Variables

-DocScope AI relies on environment variables for AI services, authentication, and cloud storage.
+Infidocs AI relies on environment variables for AI services, authentication, and cloud storage.

 Create a `.env.local` file in the project root.